cybercriminator/Server/NinjaMethod/README.md

 python3 ninja.py
 ```

-Now we can access it by inputting the bloostealth URL in the prompt
+Now we can access it by inputting the NinjaMethod URL in the prompt

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.